When a NSF-capable device begins a BGP session with a BGP peer, it sends an OPEN message to the peer. Included in the message

 session, it sends a new graceful restart message that identifies the NSF-capable device as having restarted.

-At this point, the routing information is exchanged between two BGP peers.
+At this point, the routing information is exchanged between the two BGP peers.
 Once this exchange is complete, the NSF-capable

 device uses the routing information to update the RIB and the FIB with the new forwarding information.
 The NSF-aware device